SachinNegi10/AirStrike_Game/README.md

 # Features

-Intuitive Controls: Smooth and responsive controls for an immersive gaming experience.
+Intuitive Controls: Smooth and responsive controls for an immersive gaming experience. <br>
 Diverse Enemies: Multiple enemy types with unique behaviors and attack patterns.
 Power-ups: Collect power-ups to enhance your aircraft's abilities and firepower.
 Challenging Levels: Progress through increasingly difficult levels that test your skills and reflexes.